 While there are several common car accident injuries, the severity and extent of a pedestrian’s injuries will vary from case to case.
 In general, the more severe your injuries are, the more compensation you can seek from the at-fault party.
 In addition, the injuries’ effect on your daily life will substantially impact the settlement amount.

 What damages are available for pedestrian car accidents in Minnesota?

 No two pedestrian accident settlements or jury awards look the same.
-However, Minnesota pedestrian accident attorneys might look at cases similar to yours when determining the overall value of your claim.
-When someone else’s negligence or acts cause your injury, you can recover compensation for economic and non-economic damages.
+Minnesota pedestrian accident attorneys might look at similar cases when determining the overall value of your claim.
+You can recover compensation for economic and non-economic damages.
 That means your case’s total value can cover monetary expenses and mental and emotional harm, including the following: